 As a result of a resolution to this effect of the Annual General Meeting of June 5, 2014, the company has not published individual reports on the remuneration of the members of the Executive Board.
 In accordance with this decision the compensation of the Executive Board will not be individually disclosed also in the annual financial statements and in the consolidated financial statements of the company for the financial years through and including 2018.

 8. Section 4.2.5 paragraph 3 of the Code

 Since in accordance with the decision of the Annual General Meeting of June 5, 2014 the compensation of the Executive Board will not be individually disclosed, the remuneration report does not contain an individualized description in accordance with the requirements of section 4.2.5 paragraph 3 of the Code and the model tables provided in the appendix of the Code are not applied.

 In view of the small size of the Supervisory Board, the company has refrained from setting up its own nomination committee.
 The tasks of the nomination committee as provided for in the Code have been assigned to the Executive Committee, which, as with the Supervisory Board, comprises only representatives of the shareholders.

-The objectives, which the Supervisory Board specified for its composition, do neither provide for any age limit nor any regular limit of length of membership and do not contain concrete objectives regarding diversity.
+The objectives that the Supervisory Board specified for its composition do not provide for any age limit or for any regular limit of length of membership and do not include concrete objectives regarding diversity.
 The Supervisory Board is of the opinion that age or length of membership are no suitable criteria for selecting qualified female or male candidates.
 Regarding its composition the Supervisory Board attaches importance to diversity and is open for the objectives insofar pursued by the Code.
 In the opinion of the Supervisory Board concrete objectives are however problematic; a practicable and adequately flexible selection of its members will thus be complicated.